It is a form of neuropathic pain that results from damage or dysfunction of one or more nerves of the peripheral or central nervous system.

 In uncomplicated intercostal neuralgia, no additional diagnoses are needed.
 In trauma with or without osteoporosis, X-rays are indicated to exclude an impression fracture.

-When there is a suspicion of a malignancy, an MRI scan and / or referral to a specialist is mandatory.
-Particularly in patients with a history of malignancy with acute chest pain , additional diagnoses are important.
+When there is a suspicion of malignancy, an MRI scan and referral to a specialist are mandatory.
+Additional diagnoses are essential, particularly in patients with a history of malignancy with acute chest pain.
 The same is true in the case of neurological deficits.

-When there is suspicion of chest wall pathology and / or there are pulmonary complaints, X-rays may be helpful, along with possible referral to a pulmonary specialist.
+When there is suspicion of chest wall pathology, and there are pulmonary complaints, X-rays may be helpful, along with possible referral to a pulmonary specialist.

-When there is any doubt, or if a visceral pathology is suspected, ultrasound scans, CT scans, or referral to a specialist should be considered.
+If there is any doubt or a visceral pathology is suspected, ultrasound scans, CT scans, or referral to a specialist should be considered.

-Treatment for intercostal neuralgia will depend on the underlying cause, but in most cases, the symptoms tend to resolve on their own.
+Treatment for intercostal neuralgia will depend on the underlying cause, but the symptoms tend to resolve independently in most cases.

-Because nerve pain in general can be quite unpredictable and troublesome, several methods can be implemented to treat nerve pain.
+Because nerve pain, in general, can be pretty unpredictable and troublesome, several methods can be implemented to treat nerve pain.
 Several intercostal neuralgic treatments include:

-Selective radiofrequency or cryo-nerve ablation : offered to patients who experience frequent recurrent intercostal pain and involves destruction of the specific portion of the nerve causing the symptom.
+Selective radiofrequency or cryo-nerve ablation: offered to patients who experience frequent recurrent intercostal pain and involves the destruction of the specific portion of the nerve causing the symptom.

-Capsaicin Cream – A common item that helps reduce pain.
+Capsaicin Cream – An everyday item that helps reduce pain.

-RAND-36 (quality of life) : touches on eight health concepts; physical functioning, body pain, role limitations due to physical health problems, role limitations due to personal or emotional problems, general mental health, social functioning, energy / fatigue and general health perceptions.
+RAND-36 (quality of life): touches on eight health concepts; physical functioning, body pain, role limitations due to physical health problems, role limitations due to personal or emotional issues, general mental health, social functioning, energy/fatigue, and general health perceptions.

-It also includes a single item that provides an indication of the perceived change in health.
+It also includes a single item that indicates the perceived change in health.

-Visual Analog Scale (VAS) -Pain (Maximum, Minimum, Actual, Average / Week) : This is a measuring instrument that attempts to measure a characteristic or attitude that is believed to encompass a continuum of values and cannot be easily measured.
+Visual Analog Scale (VAS) -Pain (Maximum, Minimum, Actual, Average / Week): This measuring instrument attempts to measure a characteristic or attitude that is believed to encompass a continuum of values and cannot be easily measured.